kuroppe1819/pokemon-rental-teams-search-api/README.md

 This API is required to run the [pokemon-rental-teams-search](https://github.com/kuroppe1819/pokemon-rental-teams-search) app, also this API depend the [pixel-match-api](https://github.com/kuroppe1819/pixel-match-api) to identify images.

-The architecture of the application is shown below.

 ![architecture](https://user-images.githubusercontent.com/17245737/236692625-a21f30b8-c80a-4ef7-9137-1f3f6be99fb6.jpeg)

 ## Source Code and Resource Overview